nikitoooid/aimcms/README.md

 * Add template groups
 * Add filetype sorting to filemanager
 * Add file uploading to filemanager
+### Documents
+* Add multi upload from admin/index
+* Remove :new view
+* Remove :description from Documents
+### Pages
+* Add selection of :header from Blocks
+* Add selection of :footer from Blocks

 ## Files
 Uses ActiveStorage